How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 4. Post Frequent Updates

-Posting regular updates on LinkedIn keeps your blog top of mind and ensures your content shows up in more feeds.
-Consistency builds recognition and trust with your network.
+Posting regularly on LinkedIn keeps your blog visible and ensures your content shows up in more feeds.
+Consistency builds recognition and trust with your network over time.

-Try to share updates at least a few times per week.
-These can include links to your latest blog posts, industry news, or personal insights that connect back to your topic.
-Mixing different types of content makes your updates feel fresh and engaging.
+Aim to share updates at least a few times per week.
+Mix in blog links, industry insights, and personal observations that connect back to your topic.
+Variety keeps your feed from looking like an RSS dump.

 Posting blog updates on LinkedIn multiple times per week